 The spread of Covid-19 (Corona Virus), which started in China in November of last year, quickly became a public health emergency in China in January.
 Since then, China has started to “flatten the curve”, and in March, they have reported no new domestic cases in the past week.

-Last week we published the article “Covid-19, Symptoms, Education, and Proactive Measures.”
+Last week we published an article “Covid-19, Symptoms, Education, and Proactive Measures.”

 A timeline of what happened:

-- 23, January, China restricted movement (canceled all travel) for 11 million people from Wuhan, Hubei province.
+January 23, China restricted movement (cancelled all travel) for 11 million people from Wuhan, Hubei province.

-- 24, January, China expands lockdown to 56 million people, 18 cities in central Hubei province.
-In Beijing and other Chinese cities, authorities canceled many public celebrations marking the Lunar New Year.
+January 24, China expands lockdown to 56 million people, 18 cities in central Hubei province.
+In Beijing and other Chinese cities, authorities cancelled many public celebrations marking the Lunar New Year.

-- 24, January, China New Years celebrations officially start
+January 24, China New Years celebrations officially starts

-- 31, January, Trump suspends entry by any foreign nationals who had traveled to China in the past 14 days.
+January 31, Trump suspends entry by any foreign nationals who had travelled to China in the past 14 days